RLGen/LakeBench/README.md

 </div>
 <br>

-🌊  LakeBench is a a large-scale benchmark designed to test the mettle of *table discovery* methods on a much larger scale, providing a more comprehensive and realistic evaluation platform for the field, including *finance, retail, manufacturing, energy, media, and more.*
+🌊  LakeBench is a large-scale benchmark designed to test the mettle of *table discovery* methods on a much larger scale, providing a more comprehensive and realistic evaluation platform for the field, including *finance, retail, manufacturing, energy, media, and more.*

   Despite their paramount significance, existing benchmarks for evaluating and supporting *table discovery* processes have been limited in scale and diversity, often constrained by small dataset sizes.
 They are not sufficient to systematically evaluate the effectiveness, scalability, and efficiency of various solutions.